VishaanK/Dissertation/testNet/fabric-network/README.md

 # Fabric Network
 This directory contains the base structure for a Hyperledger Fabric network.

-## REMEMBER THE ADDRESS HAS MOVED INTO  Diss/Dissertation
 ## Packaging chaincode -> run this in the config folder so the command has access to core.yaml
 ../bin/peer lifecycle chaincode package documentcc.tar.gz --path /home/vish/actualDiss/Dissertation/testNet/fabric-network/chaincode/documentChaincode/app --lang java --label documentcc1